Niksko/blog/content/posts/iac-in-the-home-one-year-on/index.md

 draft: false
 summary: "One year on, I revisit my home infrastructure as code setup.
 I explore what worked, what didn't and what has changed over the last year."
 image: "servers.jpg"
+imageAlt: "A number of server racks with wires going everywhere"
 ---

 _It's been almost a year since I published my original article on running my Kubernetes setup at home.